ncsu-decifr/Install-Slurm/README.md

 NodeName=vclv99-252 NodeAddr=152.7.99.252 CPUs=8 State=UNKNOWN
 PartitionName=testing Nodes=ALL Default=YES MaxTime=INFINITE State=UP
 ```
 Some useful commands to see if it's working.
+It may be necessary to use these commands and check the log files for errors, usually permission errors, until these commands are successful.
 ```
 slurmdbd -D -vv